analogdevicesinc/ToF/bindings/ros/README.md

-# ROS Wrapper for the ADI ToF library
+# ROS Wrapper for Time of Flight SDK of Analog Devices

-## Overview
-This ROS package facilitates depth and IR data acquisition and processing for the Analog Devices depth cameras.

-## Installation
+## ROS Wrapper exists in an external repository for general package implementations: [External repository](https://github.com/rbudai98/tof_roscpp)

+# 1. Install ROS

-- **Install the recommended [ROS distribution](http://wiki.ros.org/Distributions) for your operating system**
+Install the recommended [ROS distribution](http://wiki.ros.org/Distributions) for your operating system**
   - [ROS Install page](http://wiki.ros.org/ROS/Installation)

+# 2. ToF dependency

 - **Make sure you have these ROS packages installed before building and running the examples**
   - [rviz](http://wiki.ros.org/rviz)\
     Run the command below for each package, replacing ROSDISTRO with the name of the ROS distribution you are using and PACKAGE with the name of the needed package.